Garda excavate lands in search for female GP missing since 2009

 The status of the case, a missing persons inquiry, has not changed despite the land searches and the fact that these searches are at odds with the assumption she entered the water.

-Garda sources said while the case was still officially a missing persons inquiry, the search on Tuesday was for Dr O’Flaherty’s remains or any other evidence in the case, such as clothing or personal items.
+Garda sources said while the case was still officially a missing persons inquiry, the current search was for Dr O’Flaherty’s remains or any other evidence in the case, such as clothing or personal items.

 “An Garda Síochána in Co Donegal have commenced a land search and excavation in the Milford district,” a Garda statement said.